 The main difference: Brads are smaller ‘gauge’ nails, with smaller heads (like the head of me, bradthepainter).
 Size matters, Brad.
 Trim nails are 14-, 15-, or 16 gauge.
 Brads are usually 18.
 Brad nailer are use for finishing touches, for power go with a finish nailer.

 Gauge number?
 Just remember that if you can fit, let’s say 15 nails side-by-side in one inch, it’s 15 ‘gauge’.
 Easy.
 Looking around the “internets”, we see that no other website has this info!
 Old school real.
 Nail gauge these days is just a word to most people.
+Our video look at this is below.

 —— Choose your weapon, then jump down to products and types ——